programminghistorian/ph-submissions/lessons/geospatial-data-analysis.md

 plot(MembersPer10K, log(ChurchesPer10K+1))
 ```
 ## Conclusion
 Through this process, we have gathered and transformed geospatial data into a useable form.
 We have also created some visuals from this data, analyzing trends in the membership list of our organization.
 This tutorial should provide you with a basic template on how to take historical data and begin using geospatial analysis to analyze phenomenons such as the one we covered.
 In our case, the results illustrated that membership was not highly correlated with people who live in rural counties, suggesting that early characterizations of this movement as rural may not be entirely true, while we can see a slight relationship between the Assemblies of God and membership.
 This is just the beginning  of the possible means of inquiry.
 If we were to continue investigating, we could now start creating choropleths and scatter plots with other variables, looking for trends.
-As you get more advanced, you can also begin to utilize some more advanced methods that can improve analysis as well.
+As you get more advanced, you can utilize some more advanced methods that can improve analysis as well.

 ## Other Models and Visualizations